 N/A

-IBM Storage Protect (formerly IBM Spectrum Protect) provides comprehensive data resilience for physical file servers, virtual environments, and a wide range of applications.
+IBM Storage Protect (formerly IBM Spectrum Protect, or Tivoli Storage Manager) provides data resilience for physical file servers, virtual environments, and applications.
 Organizations can scale up to manage billions of objects per backup server.
-Clients can reduce backup infrastructure costs with built-in data efficiency capabilities and the ability to migrate or copy data to tape, public cloud services, and on-premises object storage.
-IBM Spectrum Protect can also store IBM Spectrum Protect…

 N/A